ELDAELRA/trsproc/README.md

 * `-vsi` produces a tabular file containing basic lexical information and statistics concerning the input TRS.

+## IMPORTING AS A MODULE

+The class *TRSParser* may be imported in Python for scripting pusposes using `from trsproc.parser import TRSParser`.
+It may be used to convert a TRS file into a Python TRSParser object.

 ### TRSParser class

 When the class is initiated only the TRS file path must be provided. parameters `audio_format` and `lang` may be modified from their default values if needed. `audio_format` defaults to `'wav'` and is used to find an audio file with the same name and location of the TRS. `lang` defaults to `'eu'` and is used This is mainly used for word count in the transcription and can be changed to `'jkz'` in order to process a character count instead based on UNICODE characters.